Aishat-Akinyemi/BiblioNFT-DAPP/README.md

 # Biblio NFT Collection Minter DApp
 ![dapp cover image with books](./src/assets/img/cover.png "BiblioNFT Collection")

-This is a DApp for Biblio NFT Collection.
+This is a DApp for Minting Biblio NFT Collection.
+Built on Celo with Hardhat and React and metadata hosted on IPFS.

 You can find the [Demo here](https://aishat-akinyemi.github.io/BiblioNFT-DAPP/)